nodetool-ai/nodetool/README.md

 - Run workflow
 - The page will live stream the output from the local or remote API

-### Response Handling

-- The API uses MessagePack for efficient data serialization.
-- Responses include various types such as job updates, node progress, and results.
-- Results may contain different data types (e.g., text, images) based on your workflow output.

-By leveraging this API, you can seamlessly integrate NodeTool's powerful AI workflows into your own applications, enabling advanced AI capabilities with minimal code.

 ## Development Setup 🛠️

 ### Requirements